libremfg/rhize-docs/content/how-to/gql/query-mutate-subscribe.md

 Queries that start with `query` return an array of objects.
 For example, a custom dashboard may use `queryEquipmentVersion` to create a page that displays all active versions of equipment that are running in a certain {{< abbr "hierarchy scope" >}}.

-For example, this query returns the id of all pieces of equipment.
+For example, this query returns the ID of all pieces of equipment.

 ```graphql
 query allEquipment{